abbreviatedman/api-contracts-talk/index.md

 3. Define integration points, i.e., endpoints.
 4. Look at what capabilities are needed for the system to function given its environment.
 5. Design and implement the API itself.
-6. Implement the frontend and backend.
+6. Integrate the frontend and backend.

 ---